 Plant Your Intentions

 It doesn't get much more zen than being surrounded by a 360-degree view saturated with green nature.
 This light-filled living room incorporates botanical elements both inside and outside.
-It also offers a unique fireplace surrounded by stones and statues, which all create a feeling of pure serenity that's perfect for meditating and focusing on the present moment.
+It also offers a unique fireplace surrounded by stones and statues, which create a feeling of pure serenity that's perfect for meditating and focusing on the present moment.
 Live in more urban surroundings?
 Take your pick of a plethora of indoor plants to create a similar feeling; some even thrive in dark corners.

 Celebrate White Space

+Don't be afraid to embrace white interior aspects to create an open, peaceful setting.
 Another sleek, minimal space, this living room features cool, white elements to invite feelings of relaxation.
 One small plant on the mantel is all it takes to add a pop of life to the simplistic interior.
 Imagine a roaring fire to set the tone for a quiet evening in.

 Choose Art With Flow